In this article, I will be showing how you can find unique values from multiple columns in Microsoft Excel.

 - Press Alt + F11 on your workbook to open the VBA window.

 - Then go to the Insert tab in the VBA toolbar.
 Click on it.

 You will a get new Module window.

 Sub Uniquedata() Dim rng As Range Dim InputRng As Range, OutRng As Range Set dt = CreateObject("Scripting.Dictionary") xTitleId = "Select Range" Set InputRng = Application.Selection Set InputRng = Application.InputBox("Range :", xTitleId, InputRng.Address, Type:=8) Set OutRng = Application.InputBox("Output to (single cell):", xTitleId, Type:=8) For Each rng In InputRng If rng.Value <> "" Then dt(rng.Value) = "" End If Next OutRng.Range("A1").Resize(dt.Count) = Application.WorksheetFunction.Transpose(dt.Keys) End Sub

 This site helped us understand and develop the code.

-- Save it as Excel Macros Enabled Workbook.
+- Save it as an Excel Macros Enabled Workbook.

 - Then come back to your original worksheet.
 Press Alt + F8.